Stopira18/Credit-Risk-Modeling/README.md

 # Credit-Risk-Modeling
-Probability of Default Model Using mython
+Probability of Default Model Using Python

 In recent years, finance officers and bankers have faced numerous challenges all over the world on risks they are exposed to, such us compliance, operational and credit risk etc.….
 The ability to lend money to borrower/ debtor with or without information.
 Therefore, skills and tools to